Episode 3

 Speaker C:

-So I can see how they was manipulating kids, giving them too much medicine, locking us in our rooms, making us knock on the doors to go pee.
+So I could see how they was manipulating kids, giving them too much medicine, locking us in our rooms, making us knock on the doors to go pee.

 Speaker C: